robertknight/textgen/README.md

 This project is an implementation of the first part of the 2014 paper ["Generating Sequences With Recurrent Neural Networks"](https://arxiv.org/abs/1308.0850), which concerns generating text sequences, using PyTorch.

-Requires Python >= 3.6 and PyTorch 1.0.
+Requires Python >= 3.6.
 For training on large datasets, an NVIDIA GPU is very helpful.

 ## Usage